pyglet.image.animation

 Add the images of the animation to a TextureBin.

 The animation frames are modified in-place to refer to the texture bin regions.
+An optional border (in pixels) can be specified to reserve around the images that are added to the texture bin.

 Return type: